 The "skirt" must cover the buttocks completely (plus 5 cm to 10 cm).
-The skirt must be of equivalent length at the front and at the back.

 With the arms level, the SOKUTEIKI must slip inside entirely and smoothly inside the sleeves.

 The judogi sleeves must cover up the full arm including the wrist bone (head of the ulna).